-An introductory course whose focus is the underlying principles that are common to all chemistry disciplines.
+An introductory course with lab whose focus is the underlying principles that are common to all chemistry disciplines.
 Topics covered include: stoichiometry, equilibrium, kinetics, thermodynamics and applications of these principles to acid/base and precipitation reactions.
-Prerequisite: MATH 156 or highr or ACT Math subscore of 24 or better.
+Prerequisite: MATH 156 or higher math placement.
+NOTE: General Honors Course for students whose majors do not require CHEM 120 or CHEM 100.